 Cut off points for quartiles of all sway parameters (ML, AP, Total), the number of subjects in each of these quartiles and number of overall fractures and deaths are described in Table 1.
 Baseline characteristics for of the study population are shown in Table 2 for the whole population and for subjects divided along quartiles of total body sway.
 The results of Chi square test of homogeneity and Fischer’s exact test showed no differences in proportions of binomial covariates between quartiles of total body sway.
-There was a significant difference in weight of women the first quartile and the women in second third and fourth quartile.
+There was a significant difference in weight of women the first quartile and the women in second, third and fourth quartile.
 In comparison with the first quartile of total sway, the women in the fourth quartile also had higher mean femoral neck BMD and mean knee extension strength at baseline.

 In the Cox regression analyses for fracture and mortality risk, high mediolateral sway was the strongest balance component associated with increased fracture risk in unadjusted (HR 2.0, CI95 1.5-2.7, p <0.001) and adjusted model (HR 1.9, CI95 1.4-2.6, p <0.001) (Table 3).
 Kaplan-Meier survival curves for fracture incidence in different quartiles of ML sway are given in Figure 2.